brandur/sorg/content/drafts/graphql.md

 }
 ```

-Every common implementation supports introspection and
+Every common implementation supports introspection (it's
-tooling can be built to rely on it being available.
-Unlike
+required in [the GraphQL spec][spec]) and tooling can be
+built to rely on it being available.
+Unlike REST, there's
-REST, there's no need to retrofit description languages
+no need to retrofit description languages like OpenAPI
-like OpenAPI which are sometimes available and often not
+which are sometimes available and often not completely
-completely accurate.
+accurate.

 Finally, GraphQL is **typed**.
 Types often come in the form
 of complex objects (e.g., `User`) or JSON scalars (e.g.,
 int, string), but the type system also supports more
 sophisticated features like enumerations, interfaces, and
 union types.
-Nullability is baked right in, which works out
+Nullability is baked in, which happens to work
-incredibly well when building APIs in languages that don't
+out incredibly well when building APIs in languages that
-allow null (like Rust) because every field comes out as
+don't allow null (like Rust) because every field comes out
+as non-nullable by default.
+This additional constraint
-non-nullable by default which makes handling API responses
+makes handling API responses more deterministic and less
-much less prone to error.
+prone to error.

-!fig src="/assets/graphql/propeller.jpg" caption="This is a stretch.
-Let's call it something that looks like a graph, kind of."
+!fig src="/assets/graphql/village.jpg" caption="The relationships between people in a town are a graph.
+This is a stretch, but I like this photo (captured in Barcelona)."

 ## The graph (#graph)